acstll/chopped-redux/README.md

 Available at `require('chopped-redux/wrap')`.

-This is a highly opinionated helper that binds your action dispatchers (aka action creators) to a `store.dispatch` instance, by currying them.
+This is a highly opinionated helper that "binds" your action dispatchers (aka action creators) to the `dispatch`er of your `store` instance, by currying them.

-This functions are meant to have this signature `function (dispatch, payload) {}`.
+**These functions should expect at least two arguments.** Something like this makes sense: `function (dispatch, payload) {}`.
 See [Async and action creators](#async-and-action-creators) below.

 - Returns `Object` The same methods wrapping the dispatcher
 - *methods* `Object` An object with your action dispatcher functions